markussanders/hack-night-tricky-triangle/README.md

 ### Board solver
 Can you build a solver?
 Given any empty starting position, can you list what moves will yield the fewest pegs at the end?

+### Web app
+Build this as a web app.
+Use JavaScript to select pegs.